Technigo/project-survey-vite/planning.md

 - add validation to range question (tried this with event.preventDefault which is not working yet.)
 - style dropdown (arrow)
 - style button/error message
-- change header for after submission
+- change header for after submission (done /alma)
-- make grey submit button darker? to increase accessiblity
+- make grey submit button darker? to increase accessiblity (made it darker /Alma)

 1. What is your name?
    Input type: text field